 Alternatively, after traveling to New York, the sky was the limit.
 The Swedish scene had only to benefit from this, making sure that it is now on the map.

 Over 15 years have passed, and the brand is now stronger than ever.
 They have three shops in Sweden as well as one in Berlin, London, Paris and of course, New York.

 On that note, they are known to carry select items that are hard to come by.
 Sneakernstuff is also one of the best online sneaker boutiques.

 Straight out of the UK, END. opened its doors in 2005.
 They are forward thinkers when it comes to niche menswear fashion.

 Located in Newcastle and Glasgow, both shops display high-level architecture and design.
 The co-founders, Christiaan Ashworth and John Parker, also designed the Newcastle shop.

 We can firmly state that they are one of the best-curated shops in the world.
 Moreover, they have collaborated with brands such as Saucony and Timex, among others.

-Born in Barcelona from the idea of giving some fresh air to streetwear, 24Kilates is located in the heart of the city since 2005.
+Born online, Foot District has become one of the fastest growing and also respected retailers in Europe.
+One of the main reasons for this Spanish store’s success is a real passion for all things sneakers and streetwear.
 Due to the increasing demand for footwear, the shop gained consistency on the local scene and of course, accumulated international success due to its powerful website and released collaborations.

 (Footpatrol London via Time Out)